zkmkarlsruhe/HandTracker/README.md

 1. Follow the steps in the ofxTensorFlow2 "Installation & Build" section for you platform
 2. Download the pre-trained model and place it in `HandTracker/bin/data`
-2. Generate the project files for this folder using the OF ProjectGenerator
+3. Generate the project files for this folder using the OF ProjectGenerator
-3. Build for your platform
+4. Build for your platform

 ### Downloading Pre-Trained Model

-A version of the pre-trained model converted to TensorFlow2 is provided which you can download as `model_hancktracking.zip` from a public shared link here:
+A version of the pre-trained model converted to TensorFlow2 is provided which you can download as `model_handtracking.zip` from a public shared link here:

 https://cloud.zkm.de/index.php/s/gfWEjyEr9X4gyY6